Natchez Trace: Early 19th century

-Though the Natchez Trace was used as a major United States route only for a brief span, it served an essential function for years.
+Though the Natchez Trace was briefly used as a major United States route, it served an essential function for years.
 The Trace was the only reliable land link between the eastern states and the trading ports of Mississippi and Louisiana.
 All sorts of people traveled down the Trace: itinerant preachers, highwaymen, traders, and peddlers among them.
+The road was most heavily used for mail in the 1810s, until about 1825.

 As part of the "Great Awakening" movement that swept the country in the late 18th and early 19th centuries, the "spiritual development" along the Trace started from the Natchez end and moved northward.
 Several Methodist preachers began working a circuit along the Trace as early as 1800.
-By 1812 they claimed a membership of 1,067 Caucasians and 267 African Americans.
+By 1812 they claimed a membership of 1,067 white Americans and 267 African Americans.
 The Methodists were soon joined in Natchez by other Protestant denominations, including Baptist missionaries and Presbyterians.

 The latter accompanied the migration of Scots-Irish and Scots into the frontier areas.
-Presbyterians and their frontier offshoot, the Cumberland Presbyterians, were the most active of the three denominations in this country area.
+Presbyterians and their frontier offshoot, the Cumberland Presbyterians, were the most active of the three denominations in this country.
 They claimed converts among Native Americans.
-The Presbyterians started working from the south; the Cumberland Presbyterians worked from the north, as they had migrated into Tennessee from Kentucky.
+The Presbyterians started working from the south; the Cumberland Presbyterians worked from the north, as they had migrated to Tennessee from Kentucky.

-As with much of the unsettled frontier, banditry regularly occurred along the Trace.
+As with the much-unsettled frontier, banditry regularly occurred along the Trace.
 Much of it centered around the river landing Natchez Under-The-Hill, as compared with the rest of the town atop the river bluff.
 Under-the-Hill, where barges and keelboats put in with goods from northern ports, was a hotbed of gamblers, prostitutes, and drunken crew from the boats.
-Many of the rowdies, referred to as "Kaintucks," were rough Kentucky frontiersmen who operated flatboats down the river.
-They delivered goods to Natchez in exchange for cash, and then sought gambling contests in Natchez Under-the-Hill.
+Many of the rowdies, referred to as "Kaintucks", were rough Kentucky frontiersmen who operated flatboats down the river.
+They delivered goods to Natchez in exchange for cash and sought gambling contests in Natchez Under-the-Hill.
 They walked or rode horseback the 450 miles back up the Trace to Nashville.
-In 1810 an estimated 10,000 "Kaintucks" used the Trace annually to return to the north for the start of another river journey.
+In 1810, an estimated 10,000 "Kaintucks" used the Trace annually to return to the north to start another river journey.

 Other dangers lurked on the Trace in the areas outside city boundaries.
-Highwaymen (such as John Murrell and Samuel Mason) terrorized travelers along the road.
+Highwaymen (such as John Murrell, Samuel Mason and the Harpe Brothers) terrorized travelers along the road.
 They operated large gangs of organized brigands in one of the first examples of land-based organized crime in the United States.

 Stands along the trace

-The inns or stands as they were called along the Natchez Trace, provided lodging for travelers from the 1790s to the 1840s.
-These stands furnished food and accommodations, and contributed to the spread of news, information and new ideas.
-The food was very basic: corn in the form of hominy was a staple, and in addition bacon, biscuits, coffee with sugar, and whiskey were served.
+The inns, or stands, as they were called along the Natchez Trace, provided lodging for travelers from the 1790s to the 1840s.
+These stands furnished food and accommodations and contributed to the spread of news, information, and new ideas.
+The food was basic: corn in the form of hominy was a staple, and bacon, biscuits, coffee with sugar, and whiskey were served.
 Lodging was normally on the floor; beds were available only to a few due to many travelers and cramped conditions.
-Some travelers choose to sleep outdoors or on the porches.
+Some travelers chose to sleep outdoors or on the porches.